karywjh/Movie-Recommendation/MDs/DEVELOPMENT.md

 **Dec 10, 2020**

 Discussed how algorithms can be implemented and improved.
 Tested and fixed issues with constructors and algorithms.
+We improve BFS so disconnected vertex can also be visited; we improve shortest path algorithm so a neighbor of the source vertex will be returned if the returned path is empty.